leapfrogtechnology/coding-guidelines/docs/python/docstrings.md

 - At the beginning of every class
 - After each function declaration
 - At the beginning of the `__init__.py` file for Module/Package documentation
+- In their tests to describe what they are testing.

 ### What to not miss